Conference Agenda

 Holistic aeration management: a critical approach for WWTP decarbonization 1Purecontrol, France; 2Cobalt Water Global, USA; 3LS2N - Laboratory of Digital Sciences of Nantes, France; 4IMT Atlantique, France |

-5:30pm - 6:00pm | Keynote 5: Advancing Wastewater Treatment in Hungary Through Benchmarking Based Development Strategies Location: Mátyás Keynote Speaker: Miklos Patziger, Budapest University of Technology and Economics, Hungary |
+5:30pm - 6:00pm | Keynote 5: Advancing Wastewater Treatment in Hungary Through Benchmarking Based Development Strategies Location: Mátyás Keynote Speaker: Miklos Patziger, Budapest University of Technology and Economics, Hungary The keynote shows a regional benchmarking scheme and its application for the development of wastewater treatment in Hungary as follows:

 6:00pm - 8:30pm | Poster Reception Location: Mátyás Session Chair: Miklos Patziger, Budapest University of Technology and Economics, Hungary |